bt909/imap-mailstat-exporter/README.md

 ## Configuration

 You can configure your accounts in a configfile in [toml](https://toml.io) format.
 You can find the example file in the folder `examples`.
-You can use commandline flag `-config=<path/configfile>` (version 0.0.1) or `--config.file="<path/configfile>"` (version 0.1.0 and newer) to specify where your configfile is located.
+You can use command line flag `-config=<path/configfile>` (version 0.0.1) or `--config.file="<path/configfile>"` (version 0.1.0 and newer) to specify where your configfile is located.

 > [!IMPORTANT]
-> If you are using the container image, the default configfile used where you need to mount your config is `/home/nonroot/config/config.toml`.
+> If you are using the container image, the default configfile in the container is expected on `/home/nonroot/config/config.toml`.
+You need to set your mount accordingly.

+Since version 0.3.0 there is an additional possibility to provide the password for the mailbox, but this is only available using just one configured account.
+If you use only one account you can configure your password via environment variable ($MAILSTAT_EXPORTER_MAILBOX_PASSWORD) or command line parameter (-p).
+This is only used when you have one account configured.
+If you use the environment variable or command line parameter with more than one configured account, the password outside the configuration file is ignored and you will receive an error message in the logs.

 Example configuration, for one account, use only one account definition.